 For us, the other, may be as close as our neighbors, our co-workers, or our classmates.
 But as the Body of Christ, we are called to reach further.
 Here’s just a few that come to mind.

-People of color, LGBTQ people, Muslims, poor people, rich people, refugees, undocumented immigrants, liberals, conservatives, Millennials, Baby Boomers, single moms, single dads, Taylor Swift fans, Pink Floyd fans.
+People of color, the LGBTQ community, Muslims, poor people, rich people, refugees, undocumented immigrants, liberals, conservatives, Millennials, Baby Boomers, single moms, single dads, Taylor Swift fans, Pink Floyd fans.

 How beautiful would our church be if we were a community of others?
 At Chase Oaks, we say we are a “Come As You Are” community.
 But we shouldn’t wait for the other to come.
 We need to go and be in their lives.

-This Christmas season, we can all take steps toward embracing the other.
+This season, we can all take steps toward embracing the other.

 For some of us, it’s learning about the struggles of being Black in America.
 For some of us, it’s learning to see past someone’s gender or sexual orientation to the see the person for who they are.
 For some of us, it’s opening our homes to the refugee.
 For some of us, it’s standing with our Muslim neighbors against hate.
 For some of us, it’s having a respectful political conversation.